Skip to content

 cgc index ./src/core

-cgc index-package requests
+cgc add-package requests python

 cgc watch